hilltracer/rchain/node/README.md

 Node will instantiate a peer-to-peer network.
 It will either connect to some already existing node in the network (called bootstrap node) or will create a new network (essentially acting as bootstrap node). __Note__ This release prints a great deal of diagnostic information.

-An RChain node is addressed by an "rnode address", which has the following form
+An Rhonix node is addressed by an "rnode address", which has the following form

 ```
 rnode://<address-key>@<host-or-ip>:<tcp-port>